 457 plans have evolved significantly from their 1978 beginnings.
 As noted above, in 1986 these retirement plans became the primary retirement savings tool for state and local government employees.
 Since then, two major pieces of legislation have altered these plans.

 In the Economic Growth and Tax Relief Reconciliation Act of 2001, contribution limits evolved.
 In the “work well with other plans” point above, employees with both a 401(k)/403(b) and a 457 plan can contribute the annual limit to both plans, rather than coordinating the total between the two.

 An additional change came from the Small Business Jobs Act of 2010.
 It opened up Roth accounts for 457(b) plans.
 Meaning, employees with a 457 can choose to contribute after-tax income to their plans that include a Roth account.
 A Roth 457 allows you to withdraw your money tax-free in retirement since you pay taxes as the money goes into your account.

 These aren’t the only rules and changes these defined contribution savings plans have endured.
 And there are a few that greatly differentiate 457s with their counterparts.
 Let’s look at a few.

 - Limited investment choices – Similar to 401(k)s, 457s offer limited investment choices.
-Depending on the vendor, options may be limited to annuities or a small number of mutual funds.
 This can severely limit or exclude choices such as precious metals.